INCATools/kgcl-rdflib/kgcl/README.md

 ## tl;dr

-Example code for applying a KGCL patch to a graph:
+Example code for applying a KGCL patch to a graph.
+The examples make use of relative paths.
+So, they need to be located in the root folder of this project (i.e., knowledge-graph-change-language - the parent folder of this folder).

 ```
 import rdflib